sourcegraph/handbook/content/engineering/security/index.md

 ### Learning

-After the each iteration, we hold a [retrospective](https://about.sourcegraph.com/retrospectives).
-We try to understand the degree to which we achieved the goals we communicated at the beginning.
-We identify what went well and what our opportunities for improvement are, then actively choose one of the things we've learned to integrate into our team's ethos.
+After the each release, we hold a [retrospective](https://about.sourcegraph.com/retrospectives).
+We try to understand the degree to which we achieved the goals we communicated at the beginning of the iteration.
+We identify what went well and what our opportunities for improvement.
+We actively choose one of the things we've learned, and target its improvement.

+### Working with other teams

+The security team helps other teams investigate, orient, review, and sometimes plan changes.

+**Small changes**

+Small changes, defined as less than 1 day of effort are communicated in a GitHub issue, either in the [sourcegraph repository](https://www.github.com/sourcegraph/sourcegraph) or, when sensitive in nature, the [security repository](https://www.github.com/sourcegraph/security-issues).
+We provide a detailed bug report, including the steps to reproduce, and an example of the desired state.
+Where possible, we identify and propose a fix, and submit a pull request to the [code owner](../code_reviews.md#who-should-i-get-a-code-review-from).

+**Medium changes**

+Medium changes operate on the same principle as small changes, except that the code owner is always the one driving it.
+These changes also include a documented test plan for validation of the security change.
+These changes are usually take no more than one week.

+**Large changes**

+Changes that are cross-cutting or requiring greater than one week of effort are large, and communicated through [RFCs](../../communication/rfcs/index.md).
+The RFC provides as much context as possible about the issue, the reason for the change, and its relative importance and urgency.
+We collaborate on the RFC as a team, sharing the RFC with the Engineering Manager(s) for the impacted team for both feedback and [prioritizing](../../product/prioritizing.md).
+Upon approval, we create GitHub issues, labeling them with a new label, for the RFC (i.e RFC-214), sharing with the Engineering Manager.
+When possible, a member of the security team attends the planning session, to help provide input should more be needed.

+**Providing input**

+Teams planning and executing changes should ask for Pull Request reviews from the Security Team as needed to gain confidence in the implementation.
+Teams should also feel free to ask for a security review of any RFC they're working on that aren't directly created from the Security Goals.

 ## Members